SocialArchi/SocialArchi.github.io/README.md

 # social_architecture2020
-This is a test site
+This is a website for Social Architecture 2020